 So just how do you successfully network?
-These nine tips will take you far:
+These nine tips will help.

-Don’t let the word “networking” make you nervous.
-Networking is nothing more than meeting people, basically at any gathering.
+Networking is nothing more than meeting people at any gathering.
 Pros recommend that you think of each person you meet as a friend of a friend.
-Walk up, introduce yourself by name, and briefly say what you do.
-When the person shares their name, you have the start of a conversation.
-Feel like you need a goal?
-Here’s one from U.S. News & World Report: “Your only mission when meeting a new person is to make him or her feel like he or she is the most important person you’ve met that day.”
+Walk up, introduce yourself by name and briefly tell what you do.
+When the person shares his or her name, you have the start of a conversation.

 2. Stop talking